 MUSE project encourages the support of a dynamic, nomadic multi-service environment requiring the dynamic change of network resources that a given costumer is allowed to use at a given time, as well as the recognition of a given device and/or person on the different network access points.
 Therefore, is essential, to the different providers, the regular execution of authentication routines towards devices and/or persons.
-Given the strategic role that the RGW plays in this scenario, it is fundamental its authentication towards one or even more providers and since a RGW is usually contractually bounded to a given costumer, performing RGW authentication is an implicit way of performing costumer authenticate itself towards one or more authenticating entities that reside in the network.
-For this purpose a combination of IEEE 802.1X [7] protocol with Extensible Authentication Protocol was chosen (EAP [8]).
+Given the strategic role that the RGW plays in this scenario, it is fundamental its authentication towards one or even more providers and since a RGW is usually contractually bounded to a given costumer, performing RGW authentication is an implicit way of performing costumer authentication.
+Considering these requirements, the prototype has the ability to authenticate itself towards one or more authenticating entities that reside in the network.
+For this purpose a combination of IEEE 802.1X [7] protocol with Extensible Authentication Protocol was chosen (EAP

+[8]).
 The flexibility of 802.1X protocol and its intrinsic support for transport of EAP messages over IEEE 802.3/Ethernet based networks were determinant to this choice.